DrErioluwa/se-assignment-4-github-and-visual-studio-DrErioluwa/README.md

 4. Access control and permissions management
 5. Integration with development tools and CI/CD pipelines

-A team developing a mobile app uses Git branches to work on new features in parallel.
+A team developing a mobile app can use Git branches to work on new features in parallel.
 They use GitHub pull requests to review code before merging into the main branch.
 GitHub Actions automates their testing and deployment process.

 Branching and Merging in GitHub:
 # What are branches in GitHub, and why are they important?
 Describe the process of creating a branch, making changes, and merging it back into the main branch.